Abel Góngora

-Abel Góngora (born July 30, 1983) is a Spanish animator and director known for his work with the Japanese animation studio Science SARU.
+Abel Góngora (born July 30, 1983) is a Spanish animator and director based in Japan who is known for his work with the Japanese animation studio Science SARU.
 Having joined the studio as one of its first employees, Góngora serves as the head of Science SARU's digital animation department and has specialized in the use of Adobe Animate.
 In addition to his work as an animator, Góngora has also served as an episode director for promotional episodes of the American series OK K.O.!
 Let's Be Heroes, and as the director of T0-B1, a short film segment of the Disney+ anthology project Star Wars: Visions.

 Early life

-Góngora was born in Barcelona, Spain and grew up in the town of Elche.
+Góngora was born in Barcelona, Spain, and grew up in the town of Elche.
 As a child, he developed a love of drawing comics and aspired to someday own a shop where he could sell them.
 He studied animation and graduated from the Technical University of Valencia.

 Career

 Work with European studios

 Góngora began his career in Europe, joining the Irish animation studio Cartoon Saloon in 2006.
 He initially served as a location designer and later became an animator, working on the television series Skunk Fu!
-(2007–08).
-In 2007, Góngora moved to the French animation studio Ankama, where he worked as an animator on the initial seasons of the company's Flash-animated series Wakfu (2008–12).
+(2007–2008).
+In 2007, Góngora moved to the French animation studio Ankama, where he worked as an animator on the initial seasons of the company's Flash-animated series Wakfu (2008–2012).
 During his time at Ankama, the studio opened a Japan-based subsidiary, Ankama Japan, and relocated a group of 25 European animators to the Tokyo studio to work with a team of Japanese artists.
 Góngora was one of the animators who temporarily moved to Tokyo; while there, he worked with director Masaaki Yuasa, who would later co-found Science SARU.
 After Ankama Japan closed in 2011, Góngora returned to the main Ankama studio in France.
 However, he remained in touch with Yuasa and his producer associate Eunyoung Choi, and following the foundation of Science SARU in 2013, joined the new company.